aptivator/mongo-query-compiler-docs/docs/operator-types.md

 nest any primitive or logical operators.

 Logical operators allow joining simpler queries to form complex filtering parameters.
-Search settings set for a logical could and should nest other appropriate operators.
+Search settings for a logical could and should nest other appropriate operators.

 Utility modifiers add supplemental query information and control search criteria